-And yes, this fruit dessert is mess-free.
+And yes, this baked fruit dessert is mess-free.
 And it cooks in a 9×13 pan.
 Bonus: Your house will smell amazing.

 Do you, like me, periodically go through your fruit drawer and wonder why you bought so many apples?
 Or pears?
 Or plums?

 Some weeks I have the kids complaining that “maaaaaaaa there is no good fruit!!!” and some week the “good fruit” I bought, with said kids in mind, stays untouched and it makes me sad.

 This is the story behind how this recipe was born.
 Don’t we all know that necessity is the mother of invention?